sylvanaar/IDLua/README.markdown

 Change Log
 ==========
-    1.0a14 Introduce Variable Refactoring (experimental)
+    1.0a15 Major performance fixes for various global variable cases 1.0a14 Introduce Variable Refactoring (experimental)
     1.0a12-3 Bug fixes
     1.0a11 Added the "suspicious global creation" and "Parameter hides implicit self" inspections